shafr/docker-unit-test-framework/README.md

 # Docker images testing with Java + TestNg.
 `TLDR: This is merely wrapper around [Docker java plugin][docker-java] & TestNg Basic attributes.`

-I was looking for any solution on how to test my Docker images (mostly for application servers), but i was not able to find one.
+I was looking for any solution on how to test my Docker images (mostly for application servers), but I was not able to find one.

 The Idea behind this tool - is to give you opportunity to test Docker images `as a Unit tests`, where you can specify CommandLine Arguments, Env. properties, etc per-test.